Vopaaz/checkpointing/docs/docs/comparison.md

 ```

 Run this script and it will raise a `TypeError`, because it cannot hash the `numpy.ndarray` object.
-You will have to write your own hasher, even on this very commonly used data type.
+You will have to write your own hasher, even on this commonly used data type.

 In contrast, checkpoint has built-in support for commonly used data manipulation packages,
 such as numpy and pandas.